Brand Rankings — Budget

 Most reliable washing machine brands under £400

-How to read this guide: Brands are ranked by average WAC Score within the budget band.
+How to read this guide: Brands are ranked by average reliability score within the budget band.
 The table also shows the four sub-scores — reliability, efficiency, features and value — so you can see exactly where each brand wins and loses.
 Brand averages can hide individual model variation, so always check the specific machine before buying.

 Viewing rankings for